 Each of our programs evaluates every single course each time it’s held, which generates a great deal of actionable data.
 We use this data from student feedback to constantly improve the student experience.

-Course evaluations are used at nearly every level of our college, and in nearly every department.
+Online course evaluations are used at nearly every level of our college, and in nearly every department.
 Program directors look at how well the course is functioning and use student feedback to aid in their decision-making process when considering whether to request a simple course update or to completely redesign a course.
 They also use the data for overall improvement on the program level.
 Course evaluation data influences their decisions around faculty evaluations and assignments, hiring new faculty, curricular considerations, course content, and even textbooks.

 Future course assignments also are affected by course evaluations because they are a key way for program directors to determine which faculty members are excelling at teaching which course.
 One instructor may click with a particular approach or topic area – and when program directors see that, they make sure to assign that instructor to teach that course again.